Elegant Gothic Lolita

 - Ever After High features this heavily, for obvious reasons.
 Can't sell plain looking characters as dolls, now, can you?
 But...
 It does not match the guidelines for the style very much, though, so it's more of a downplayed version, although the general silhouette and certain accessories and decorations of some characters look very lolitesque, the clothing of the girls looks like a fairy tale/fantasy reinterpretation of Lolita.

-- Draculaura from Monster High shows elements of this
+- Draculaura from Monster High shows a few elements of this

-- In Castlevania: Portrait of Ruin, the two vampire sisters are this.
+- In Castlevania: Portrait of Ruin, the two victorian-looking vampire sisters.
 Interestingly, we find out they dressed the same way before they became vampires.

 - Super Robot Wars Original Generation